Trump delays metal tariffs on Canada, EU, Mexico, exempts some others

 “We’re hopeful this extension moves us toward the most productive path for our domestic steel industry - the tariffs President Trump announced earlier this year and a quota system to limit the amount of imports flooding our country,” Leebow said in a statement.

-The metals tariffs have caused some divisions within Trump’s Republican Party, as steel and aluminum consuming industries have warned that higher prices would hurt their competitiveness.
+The metals tariffs have caused some divisions within Trump’s Republican Party, with steel- and aluminum-consuming industries warning higher prices would hurt their competitiveness.

 A British government spokeswoman in Washington said the extension for the EU was “positive,” but the UK steel and aluminum industries needed safeguarding.